-- 1. We will have in place a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
-We also have a policy of how school manages low level concerns.
+We will have in place a Staff Behaviour Policy (Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media.

+This will include how school manage low level concerns.

-6.7 Designated Safeguarding Leads
+6.7 Appointing a Designated Safeguarding Lead & Deputies